FlaskSimpleAuth Tutorial

 For group authorization, we need to:

-• store group membership information somewhere
+• store group membership information somewhere.

-• provide callbacks to check for group membership
+• provide callbacks to check for group membership.

-• define a route which requires some group membership
+• define a route which requires some group membership.

 Whether a user belongs to the admin group is defined as a boolean in the user profile managed by AcmeData.

-Then write the group checking function:
+First, write the group checking hook:

 # in "auth.py"